 - Self-evaluate and address your fears.
 Take time to evaluate your thoughts, feelings, and behaviors.
 Note any “red flags” that you may be struggling with, and seek support.
 Create a plan that proactively deals with all the things you (or the board) are concerned may happen when you leave.
 Are you afraid that you have been the strongest link to the community, or the public image of the organization?
 Determine a way to proactively deal with these challenges as a team.

 - Choose board members based on their commitment to the sanctuary, not you as an individual.
 Ideally, the board will help expand the board themselves, but this can be a challenge in the beginning.
-Carefully choose a board member or two who are truly dedicated to the mission of the sanctuary, and allow them to recruit other board members.
+Carefully choose a board member or two who are truly dedicated to the The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. of the sanctuary, and allow them to recruit other board members.